geoflows/D-Claw/README.md

 ```
 then follow the interactive menu to produce plots for each frame.

-For a given application, it is useful to relocate some of the m-files (*eg.,* afterframe.m, setplot2.m, setprob.m, beforeframe.m etc.) included with D-Claw to your local working application directory, where you can modify them to suit you present purposes without modifying your D-Claw source files (note that files in $CLAW/matlabgeo should take precedent over files of the same name in $CLAW/matlab.
+TIP: For a given application, it is useful to relocate some of the m-files (*eg.,* afterframe.m, setplot2.m, setprob.m, beforeframe.m etc.) included with D-Claw to your local working application directory, where you can modify them to suit you present purposes without modifying your D-Claw source files (note that files in $CLAW/matlabgeo should take precedent over files of the same name in $CLAW/matlab.
 Unifying these directories is planned in the future, but they currently coexist so that the D-Claw source code can be used to run Geoclaw v4.x applications...more about that in the future).

-Note that D-Claw output and these locally modified .m-files (in your application directory) must both be located by matlab, but they are not usually in the same directory.
+TIP: Note that D-Claw output and these locally modified .m-files (in your application directory) must both be located by matlab, but they are not usually in the same directory.
 For instance, if the output sub-directory is the current directory where matlab is running, *ie.,*
 ```
 matlab> pwd
 /path/to/myapplication/_output